 For other useful registration tools, see the tasks below.

-If you have already declared a major, your major's Academic Advisement Center can help you know which classes to register for.
-Click the do it link on the 'Find Academic Advisement' task to find your major's Academic Advisement Center contact information.
+If you have already declared a major, your major's college advisement center can help you know which classes to register for.
+Click the do it link on the 'Find Academic Advisement' task to find your major's college advisement center contact information.

-If you've completed an AP exam with a 3, 4, or 5 or an IB HL exam with a 5, 6, or 7 you can turn your scores in for possible BYU credit.
+If you've completed an AP exam with a 3, 4, or 5 or an IB HL exam with a 5, 6, or 7 you may earn BYU credit.
 The credit you receive may fulfill specific graduation requirements, give you elective hours, and save you some tuition dollars.

 Click the do it link on the 'AP/IB Credit' task to view the AP/IB guide.
 It will help you understand which tests fulfill specific credit requirements at BYU.
 You should contact your College Advisement Center to make sure you aren’t duplicating classes (including AP/IB or concurrent enrollment classes).